marekjonak-dev/NextBite-Studio-web/README.md

-# NextBite-Studio-web
+NextBite Studio – Modern Web Studio & Portfolio NextBite Studio is a modern portfolio and digital studio website focused on cinematic UI, responsive experiences and modern web interactions.
-Modern portfolio and studio website built with Next.js, responsive layouts and cinematic UI design.
+The project was built to showcase frontend development, UI/UX design and real-world project presentation through immersive layouts and high-performance web technologies.